Hangyoo/VTJS/README.md

 CloudSim data is provided by the CloudSim platform, whose official URL is http://www.cloudbus.org/cloudsim/

 Google Cluster-Data file contains data from Google's systems, which can help researchers adopt real data to solve their respective research questions.

+Experimental results file contains the numerical simulation results for all instances obtained by the proposed algorithm in this paper.